 The Bitcoin Investment Trust (OTCMKTS:GBTC) is Silbert’s effort to bring digital currency investment to small investors.
 It is currently traded through what used to be called the “pink sheets,” its effort to get a listing through the NYSEARCA platform having failed in September.

 When the fund was launched, bitcoin cost $100.
 It was trading Dec.
 7 at over $16,000!
-GBTC began trade in 2015 at a price under $32 per share.
+[Editor’s Note: Bitcoin now trades around $9,250.]
+GBTC began trading in 2015 at a price under $32 per share.
 On Oct.
 9, it was trading at over $700 per share, a market cap of roughly $1.2 billion.
 Income has exploded with the rising value of bitcoin.

 The value of GBTC is 85% higher than the value of the bitcoin it holds.
 There are reasons for this.
 For one, you can buy GBTC in a tax-advantaged account like my retirement account.
 It’s publicly traded, meaning you can get out, and its coins are being hosted securely.